 It is perfect as a companion to grilled meats or chicken, or as a spread on sandwiches, panini and crostini.
 For a beautiful and original appetizer, pair it with hard-textured but mildly flavored cheeses such as Mexican panela, queso fresco, sliced mozzarella or Oaxaca.

-Make Ahead: The chili peppers need to macerate for at least 8 hours.
+Make Ahead: The chile peppers need to macerate for at least 8 hours.
 The assembled salsa can be refrigerated for months.

 Servings: 2 cups

-- 3 ounces dried ancho chili peppers, preferably Orale brand
+- 3 ounces dried ancho chile peppers, preferably Orale brand

 - 1/2 medium white onion, finely chopped (1/2 cup)